drigba/medical_image_segmentation/README.md

    ./start.sh
    ```

-This script automates dataset download and Docker container setup for a medical image machine learning project.
+This script automates dataset download and Docker container setup for a medical image machine-learning project.
 It simplifies the initial project setup by downloading the dataset, preparing the data structure, and launching a Docker container with GPU support.

 # Related works
 https://www.creatis.insa-lyon.fr/Challenge/acdc/